Asking family for a loan is not without risks but can save you in a financial pinch

 - Is this the last loan you’ll need in a while?
 How long will the money last?

-- Do you have any other bills coming up that might make it hard paying off the loan?
+- Do you have any other bills coming up that might make it hard to pay off the loan?

 - Does making monthly payments mean making extra money or can you do it with your regular job?

 Even if your family or friends agree to easy loan terms like no interest or flexible payments, you should still put everything in writing.
-This is going to allow everyone to relax and understand exactly what’s happening.
+This step will allow everyone to relax and understand precisely what’s happening.

 Example Letter to Borrow Money from Family

-Most people just go with talking to their family when borrowing money but it’s not the best way to do this.
+Most people go with talking to their family when borrowing money, but it’s not the best way to do this.
 It puts your family member on the spot and can make them defensive if they don’t know what to say.

-There are two alternatives you can try, each including a letter for borrowing money.
+You can try two alternatives, each including a letter for borrowing money.

 - Ask them for the money, explaining why you need it and what you’re willing to pay.
-Then tell them you don’t need an answer right now, instead give them the letter that explains everything and ask to talk to them again in the next few days.
+Then tell them you don’t need an answer right now.
+Instead, give them the letter that explains everything and ask them to talk to them again in the next few days.